SignalDesigner/HBSender/README.md

 - Yes, you're probably correct.
 Feel free to "Not use it" and there is a pull button to "Make it better".

 ## Installation
-*Sudomy* is currently extended with the following tools.
+*HBSender* is currently extended with the following tools.
 Instructions on how to install & use the application are linked below.

 ### To Download HBSender From Github
 ```bash